bihealth/sodar-core/docs/source/app_projectroles_settings.rst

         },
         # Custom target redirect URL after the user get logged in.
         # Defaults to /admin if not set.
 This setting will be overwritten if you
-        # have parameter ?next= specified in the login URL.
+        # have parameter ?next= specificed in the login URL.
         'DEFAULT_NEXT_URL': '/',
         # # Optional settings below
         # 'NEW_USER_PROFILE': {